-MQTT supports three levels of quality of service (QoS) to ensure message transport realibility both from the publishers to the broker as well as from the broker to the subscribers.
-These levels of quality of service are described as follows [4, 13].
+MQTT supports three levels of quality of service (QoS) to ensure message transport realibility described as follows [4, 11].

 - QoS 0 (At most once, or "fire and forget"): Messages are sent at most once and it does not provide guarantee delivery of a message.
 The sender sends the message and does not store it.
 The receiver does not acknowledge its receiving.
 Messages can be lost; there is no retransmission. - QoS 1 (At least once): Messages are sent at least once.
-The sender sends a message and expects to receive an acknowledgment from the receiver (a PUBACK packet).
-If the receiver does not acknowledge receipt, or the message is lost, the sender resends the message by setting the value of the duplicate flag in the header by 1, until acknowledgment is achieved. - QoS 2 (Exactly once): Messages are sent exactly once by using 4-way handshaking (see description in [18, p.
-4]).
-Clients and server exchange the packets PUBREC, PUBREL and PUBCOMP in order to ensure the message reception.
+The sender sends a message and expects to receive an acknowledgment from the receiver.
+If the receiver does not acknowledge receipt, or the message is lost, the sender resends the message until acknowledgment is obtained.

+QoS 2 (Exactly once): Messages are sent exactly once by using 4-way handshaking.
 This is the slowest of all the levels and increases the communication load but is the best option when message duplication is not allowed.